 Fruit and vegetables don’t taste good – they could, however, eat pizza and pasta every day.
 Do you and your kids often have different ideas about what should be served for dinner?
-We will give you eight tips on how you can introduce young eaters to a varied and balanced diet.
+We will give you eight tips on how you can introduce a healthy diet for kids.

 Kids behave just like their parents

 Kids often adopt the same eating habits as their parents.
 Therefore it is very important that you set a good example.
 Eat a balanced and varied diet and use the South African Food based dietry Guidelines to assist in you in choosing foods.

 Also make sure that you have at least one relaxed meal per day together with the whole family – children, even teenagers, enjoy eating as a family and this gives them the opportunity to tell you about their day at the same time.
 Meals will become a wonderful experience for you to enjoy.

 Would you like to know what the 2011 Nestlé study into childhood nutrition and the eating behaviour of school children has discovered?
 Read more in Rainbow Nation Health Monitor.

 Kids find shopping, cooking and baking exciting.
 Involve the little ones in these activities where possible.
 Meals that they have made themselves are usually eaten up, even if they contain ingredients that the child really doesn’t like a lot.
 The little cooks feel like they are being taken seriously and are proud when they can actively contribute to preparing the meal.
 You can also tell the children about the basics of a balanced diet.
 While cooking, tell them what each individual food contains and why these nutrients are good.
 It is also fun to vary the eating routine sometimes.
 If, for example, you cook a vegetable stir-fry together, simply eat it with chopsticks afterwards!